 Stress hurts you physically and emotionally.

 Stress hurts work performance.
-Stress is contagious, the ongoing stress reactions of your colleague feed your stress reactions, your stress reactions feed theirs.
+Stress is contagious.
+The ongoing stress reactions of your colleagues feed your stress reactions, and your stress reactions feed theirs.
 High levels of stress decrease the ability to problem solve because they increase irritability and decrease our attention spans.
 High levels of stress intensify procrastination, thus making solutions-focused progress more difficult.
 Stress is always linked to declines in productivity (which feeds more stress).